ontop/ontop-website/tutorial/mapping/uri-templates.md

 ```

 With these three mapping assertions and the ones of the first session, Ontop produces the same saturated mapping assertions as in the manual approach.
+Query evaluation performance is thus the same (and similarly affected to the additional joins needed to build person IRIs), but the use of canonical IRI templates makes simpler for users to define and adapt mappings.